itsschwer/ror2-huddle-up/README.md

-# uiSpy
+# HUDdle up

-A \[ client-side \] mod that aims to expose more information in the UI.
+A \[ client-side \] mod that aims to expose more information in the HUD UI.

 ## <mark>todo</mark>
 - rename project
-- describe patches in readme
 - refactor loot tracking
     - clean up string formatting
     - try lumping equipment terminals into equipment barrels?
 - add screenshots
 - make icon
+- configs to enable/disable each feature
 - a separate drones panel?

 ## patches
-- `RunDifficultyTooltip`
-- `ItemNameInTerminalContext`
-- `EquipmentDroneUseHeldEquipmentNameInAllyCard`
+- `RunDifficultyTooltip` — adds a tooltip to the difficulty icon in the HUD that shows the description of the difficulty
+- `EquipmentDroneUseHeldEquipmentNameInAllyCard` *(host-only?)* — replaces the names of equipment drones in ally cards with the name of its held equipment
+- `FullerDescriptions` — replace the default short descriptions in item and equipment tooltips with a combination of the short and detailed descriptions ***todo:* stack and cooldown calculations?**
+- `PickupPickerTooltips` — add tooltips to items in pickup picker menus *(e.g. command cubes, void potentials)* that show the (fuller) description of the item

 ## loot panel
 adds a Loot panel to the hud to track how much loot is left on a stage.